telerik/xamarin-forms-docs/controls/calendar/calendar-getting-started.md

 First you have to create a new Xamarin.Forms project.
 You can see how in the [Getting Started Example]({% slug getting-started %} "Getting Started with Telerik UI for Xamarin.Forms").
 Then you have to add reference to the following assemblies:

+> The path of the assemblies is relative to the `Binaries` folder that is located in the installation folder of the controls.
+>The default location is `C:\Program Files (x86)\Telerik\UI for Xamarin QX XXX\Binaries`.

 ### Portable Project

 #### XamarinForms\\Common\\